skeller1/extr/readme.md

 4. __Call controller actions on the client side__

-    Create a Rails route to your new view that is a startpoint for your new Ext Js UI.
+    Create a Rails route to your new view that is a startpoint for your new ExtJS UI.
 Make sure that you load it with your `application.html.erb` layout file, that includes all the Ext Js and Ext Direct files.

     In your written JS files or in Firebug (Javascript console) you can call your `ProjectsController` actions: